NVIDIA/spark-rapids/CONTRIBUTING.md

 After a successful build the RAPIDS Accelerator jar will be in the `dist/target/` directory.
 This will build the plugin for a single version of Spark.
 By default this is Apache Spark 3.0.1.
-To build against other versions of Spark you use the `-Dbuildver=XXX` command line option to maven.
+To build against other versions of Spark you use the `-Dbuildver=XXX` command line option to Maven.
 For instance to build Spark 3.1.1 you would use:

 ```shell script
 mvn -Dbuildver=311 verify
 ```
 You can find all available build versions in the top level pom.xml file.
-Currently they include 301, 302, 303, 304, 311, 312, 313, 320 and 311cdh.
-If you are building
-Databricks suggest you use the `jenkins/databricks/build.sh` script and modify it for the version you want.
+If you are building for Databricks then you should use the `jenkins/databricks/build.sh` script and modify it for the version you want.

 To get an uber jar with more then 1 version you have to `mvn install` each version and then use one of the defined profiles in the dist module.
 See the next section for more details.

-### Building a distribution for multiple versions of Spark
+### Building a Distribution for Multiple Versions of Spark

 By default the distribution jar only includes code for a single version of Spark.
 If you want to create a jar with multiple versions we currently have 4 options.